Ford Focus interior

 Entry-level Ford Focus Style models get a modest 4.2-inch colour display, Bluetooth, DAB radio and a couple of USB ports.
 It’s a simple system to use, but unless you really aren’t bothered about infotainment, or you’re trying to keep your Focus as cheap as possible, we’d spend a bit more money for a better system.

-For instance, next-up Zetec models come with a larger 6.5-inch screen that sits stop the car’s dash, and also adds voice recognition technology, Apple CarPlay and Android Auto phone mirroring.
+For instance, pick a Zetec model or above and you get a larger 8-inch screen that sits atop the car’s dash, and also adds voice recognition technology, Apple CarPlay and Android Auto phone mirroring.
 The touchscreen is responsive and bright, but the onscreen graphics aren’t quite as sharp as in, say, an Audi or Mercedes and the general menu structure isn’t quite as intuitive, either.

-As standard, you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system included in the price.
+As standard, you get Ford’s basic six-speaker sound system and it’s not until you get to the range-topping Vignale model that you’re treated to an upgraded B&O system as standard.
 Happily, you can upgrade to the B&O from ST-Line X trim and up, too, which doesn’t cost much, so is a worthy addition for audiophiles.